Grace (company): Property nationalized

 In 1974, the Peruvian government nationalized properties in Peru owned by the company.
 Harold Logan, Grace's executive vice president, stated the company would join in governmental-level talks over compensation of expropriated American concerns.
 The loss of Grace's properties in Peru began in 1969 when 25,000 acres of sugarcane plantations were taken over in agrarian reform.
 The sugar lands were at Paramonga, 110 miles north of Lima, and at Cartavio, near Trujillo, 200 miles farther up the coast.
 Grace retained small mining operations producing copper, tin, and silver, in southern Peru, about 100 miles north of Juliaca.
 Jose E. Flores, head of W. R. Grace S.A.
 Peru, closed the mining operations for Grace in Latin America when the government of Peru nationalized the remaining interests.

 Airline

 In 1928, Grace and Pan American Airways jointly formed Pan American-Grace Airways known as Panagra, establishing the first air link between North and South America, which began operation in 1929.
+In 1967, Panagra merged with Braniff International Airways.

 Retail

 Prior to 1985, W. R. Grace operated a retail division.
-Among its ownings were Handy City home improvement stores, Home Quarters Warehouse, J. B. Robinson Jewelers, Sheplers Western Wear, and Herman's World of Sporting Goods which it had acquired in 1970.
+Among its brands were Orchard Supply Hardware and Home Centers West (sold to Wickes Companies in 1986), Handy City home improvement stores, Home Quarters Warehouse, J. B. Robinson Jewelers, Sheplers Western Wear, and Herman's World of Sporting Goods which it had acquired in 1970.
 These were sold to various buyers in 1985.

+Food and beverage industry

+Food

+In the 1980s, W. R. Grace had owned the following restaurants: American Cafe, Del Taco, Coco's Bakery, El Torito, Hungry Tiger and various restaurants it had purchased from General Mills.